openvinotoolkit/openvino/docs/OV_Runtime_UG/hetero_execution.md

 - `HETERO` stands for the Heterogeneous execution
 - `GPU,CPU` points to a fallback policy with the priority on GPU and fallback to CPU

-You can also point to more than two devices: `-d HETERO:MYRIAD,GPU,CPU`
+You can also point to more than two devices: `-d HETERO:GNA,GPU,CPU`

 ### Additional Resources